Life of Agony: Musical style and influences

 Life of Agony has mostly been described as alternative metal, but also as alternative rock, grunge, post-grunge, hard rock, and heavy metal.
 The band has also incorporated elements of hardcore punk into its sound, with Rivers Run Red being an alternative metal album with influences from grunge and New York hardcore.

 According to the group members themselves, they were influenced by bands such as Radiohead, Metallica, Pink Floyd, Led Zeppelin, Stone Temple Pilots, Black Sabbath, and Social Distortion.

-Alan Robert has written the majority of the music and lyrics and Caputo wrote select ballads, mostly about her parents and homelife, particularly his mother.

 Perhaps the most striking difference between the River Runs Red and Ugly albums of the mid-90s and 2005's Broken Valley is the change in Caputo's vocal style, which gradually changed from a Danzig-esque baritone to a lighter, more conventional rock style later in the band's career.
 In a 2023 interview, Robert commented on the bands change in style:

 "We never were really concerned with how people would respond to the songs we wrote.
 In fact, we set out to never repeat ourselves early on.
 That's why each album has a different vibe and the material is so different.
 Some fans want bands to just churn out the same record 10 times, but we always pushed ourselves to try new things.
 We always wanted to grow … as musicians, as songwriters, and as people."

+Most of the band's merchandise is designed by comic artist and bassist Alan Robert.

+Lyrical themes

+Alan Robert has written the majority of the music and lyrics and Caputo wrote select ballads, mostly about her parents and homelife, particularly his mother.
+They are also known to touch upon personal mental health problems, with their debut album River Runs Red touching upon misanthropy, parental neglect, regret and killing yourself.
+These themes continued into their follow up records such as Ugly with Robert stating many of the songs on that record touched upon "feeling out of place," and, "feeling like the ugly duckling."

+In a 2025 interview with Revolver while speaking on their album Ugly Robert stated:

+We were addressing very personal mental health issues long before those topics were OK to talk about publicly, I can’t tell you how many people have broken down in tears telling us that the Ugly album saved their lives because they saw themselves in those songs.